by Pierre-Jacques Ober

 When she was 20 Junona taught herself to draw and within a year built herself an artist portfolio.

 She went to Moscow to apply to a normal university but that day decided to first go and have a look at the famous VGIK on its open day.
 She obviously had no intent to apply.
 Before leaving she went to the school’s restaurant.
 While in the queue at the cafeteria she started chatting with the lady next to her and they ended up having lunch together.
 At the end the lady asked to have a look at her portfolio and told her that she had to study in her group !

 The lady was Lidia Yuryevna Novi the famous cinema costume designer, a teacher at the Institute.
 There was no vacant place for students, they had all been taken.
 But Lidia Novi arranged with the Institute director to have one extra student accepted into her study group.

 Junona became a graduate from the VGIK Institute after studying 6 years under the strict guidance of her master.

 A story that makes one believe in destiny !

-The drawings attached to this post will feature in Book 2.
-In this story we introduce Paul who will be one of the main characters of Book 3.
-An artist-soldier who writes an illustrated letter every day to his wife, regardless of the conditions he finds himself in.
+In Book 3, an artist-soldier writes an illustrated letter every day to his wife, regardless of the conditions he finds himself in.
 It is an homage to a real life soldier-artist, Mathurin Maheut.
-Junona Balash is creating original drawings for these stories “a la maniere de” Mathurin Maheut.
+Junona Balash is creating original drawings for this story “a la maniere de” Mathurin Maheut.